BVA Counseling

 We the Future Contest: Open to K-12 students, college students, law school students, graduate schools students, adults 25 years of age and older, and seniors 65 years of age and older.
 Each age group has different requirements, so applicants should visit website for details.
 Amount varies.

 Wells Fargo for People With Disabilities: renewable scholarships of up to $2,500 for full-time students, and up to $1,250 for half-time students.
-Applicants must: Have an identified disability (defined as someone who has, or considers themselves to have, a long-term or recurring issue that impacts one or more major life activity), Have a minimum grade point average of 3.0, and plan to enroll in full- or half-time undergraduate study at an accredited two- or four-year college or universityfor the entire 2020 – 2021 academic year.
-DUE DECEMBER 6, 2019.
-See flyer here
+Applicants must: Have an identified disability (defined as someone who has, or considers themselves to have, a long-term or recurring issue that impacts one or more major life activity), Have a minimum grade point average of 3.0, and plan to enroll in full- or half-time undergraduate study at an accredited two- or four-year college or university.

 Willie Stewart Community Service Scholarship if you are continuing to champion service hours within your school and/or district.
 This scholarship is open to all seniors who have earned at least 145 hours of community service this year.